30-bikash/DISCOVER/README.md

-# LGMIP-task1
-TASK 1 / Web development
+# Web development
+Created a clone website for travelling and discovering Bora Bora.
+One of the most beautiful location for vacations.
+Created using HTML CSS.
+Project not yet completed still work is on.